No, the SEED Program participants are eligible for a loan of up to $35,000 based on the character of the participant and the overall business concept.

 If one or more partner in the business is unable/unwilling to participate in the program, the business cannot be accepted into the program and/or be considered for funding.

-Unfortunately the SEED program is unable to accept any restaurants, cafes, bars, day care centers, and pre-schools at this time.
+Unfortunately, the SEED program is unable to accept any restaurants, cafes, bars, house flipping, real estate investment, day care centers, and pre-schools at this time.

 Rarely have SEED participants been able to utilize the SEED program as a component of a multiple source start-up/expansion.
 Requirements will vary based on the project.